experiencedft/defisaver-sim/README.md

 ## How to use?

+1. Clone the repo.

+2. Install Python 3 with your distribution of choice.

+3. If they are not part of your distribution, install numpy and matplotlib from the command line by running ``pip install numpy`` and ``pip install matplotlib``.

-Clone the repo, navigate to the folder in the command line, run ``python simulation.py``, and follow the instructions.
+4. Navigate to the folder in the command line and run ``python simulation.py``.

+5. Follow the instructions displayed to run your simulation.